 meet our owners & directors

-Michelle Rediker (Assistant Director; Framingham, MA) thrived as a camper at Girl Scout Camp Natarswi, at the Southern Gate of Maine’s stunning Baxter State Park in the ’80’s.
+Michelle Rediker (she/her; Associate Director, Framingham, MA) thrived as a camper at Girl Scout Camp Natarswi, at the Southern Gate of Maine’s stunning Baxter State Park in the ’80’s.
 Though she heard about ‘Camp’ Camp in its earliest years, Michelle kept denying the longing in her heart to return summer camp.
 (One of her life’s biggest life regrets.)
 In the summer of 2009, Michelle finally decided to take the plunge — and she’s only missed one year of ‘Camp’ Camp since then!
-As a Camper her first two summers at Camp, Michelle spent so much time in the lake, Camp’s Waterfront Director decided she might as well just hire Michelle as a Lifeguard if she insisted on being there all the time anyway!
+As a Camper her first two summers at Camp, Michelle spent so much time in the lake, Camp’s Waterfront Director decided she might as well just hire Michelle as a Lifeguard if she insisted on being there all the time anyway.
 And thus it began: Michelle was a full-time lifeguard on Camp’s Waterfront Staff from 2012 to 2016, then split her time between the waterfront and Rainbow Group Leader from 2017 to 2019.
-She “retired” from the Waterfront Staff in 2022, when she served as both a Rainbow Group Leader and their Team Leader.
+She “retired” from the Waterfront Staff in 2022, when she served as both a Rainbow Group Leader and their Team Leader before being invited to become Assistant Director for Camp 2023.
 Michelle’s career outside of Camp centers on fundraising.
 After graduating from the University of Maine, she worked at Gay & Lesbian Advocates & Defenders, starting as the receptionist and moving up through the organization in a variety of positions — pretty much doing everything but litigation!
 In her last role at GLAD, she was responsible for their annual fundraising events.
 After realizing she didn’t quite possess the Fabulous Gene such a position required and instead preferred the data side of fundraising, she acquired her Client/Server Certificate from Worcester Polytechnic Institute.
 After four years as a Programmer/Analyst at a 700-bed hospital, Michelle “got the call” to return to something more non-profity and took a job in 2006 at the Unitarian Universalist Association, where she eventually landed in the UU Funding Program in a position that beautifully combines the knowledge and skills honed throughout her career: fundraising, hosting and feeding panel members, community organizing, databases, and the workings of non-profits and foundations.
 It’s been a match made in heaven!
 When COVID-19 struck, Michelle – knowing the value of Camp as a community institution and being committed to Camp’s future – utilized her extensive fundraising background to organize a GoFundMe campaign that was instrumental in ‘Camp’ Camp surviving those uncertain days of no in-person Camp (translation: little revenue) but ongoing expenses.
 In her spare time, Michelle has mentored LGBTQ+ youth living in foster care and volunteers with the Swing Blue Alliance to fight for Democracy.
 She loves to travel, especially if it gives her the chance to go diving.
 In 2014, she traveled to Thailand for her UUA sabbatical, where she perfected her SCUBA skills and worked on a reef restoration project.
 Michelle and her wife, Sue, live in the bucolic farm and conservation land of Framingham with their Mini Goldendoodle, Buster.

 meet our executive staff

-Robin Benton (Risk Manager; Jamaica Plain, MA), an EMT, RN, and Professor of Aquatic Management at Salem State University in Massachusetts, has been providing aquatic and safety training to camps, schools, and recreation programs from Pennsylvania to Alaska for more than 25 years.
+Robin Benton (she/her; Risk Manager, Jamaica Plain, MA), an EMT, RN, and Professor of Aquatic Management at Salem State University in Massachusetts, has been providing aquatic and safety training to camps, schools, and recreation programs from Pennsylvania to Alaska for more than 25 years.
 She originally served as Hiking Instructor at ‘Camp’ Camp when she first attended in 2006, later moving into Risk Management and serving in her current position as Lead Risk Manager since 2009.
 An author, nationally recognized speaker, and expert witness, Robin has held numerous leadership positions with the National Recreation & Park Association, the National Conference on Race & Ethnicity in Higher Education, Swingtime Boston, and other agencies.
 An avid outdoor and motorcycle enthusiast, Robin has ridden and camped through much of North America, so, while many people consider ‘Camp’ Camp to be on the rustic side, it always feels like a spa vacation to her!
 Basically, Robin is just a Camper with a day job.
 Her other passions include gardening, ballroom dance, and fostering dogs.

-Scott Surette (Camp Store Manager; St. Petersburg, FL) was referred to ‘Camp’ Camp by a close friend, initially attending as a Camper in 2013 and 2014.
+Scott Surette (he/him; Camp Store Manager, St. Petersburg, FL) was referred to ‘Camp’ Camp by a close friend, initially attending as a Camper in 2013 and 2014.
 His 17 years of experience in retail management came in handy when he was asked to serve as Interim Camp Store Manager in 2015, his first year as part of the Camp Staff.
 He’s worked as a Camp Store Assistant almost every year since then (2017 was sadly a Camp-free year for Scott), returning as Camp Store Manager again in 2022.
 Although Scott never went to summer camp as a kid, he always enjoyed camping with friends as a teen in his native New Hampshire.
 Like many of our Campers, Scott says it’s the great people he continues to meet at ‘Camp’ Camp that has kept him coming back for so many years.
 Currently a contact lens fitting consultant, Scott has also served on several committees for non-profits over the years, including MoveOn.org and The Southern New Hampshire HIV/AIDS Task Force.
 In his spare time, he enjoys attending concerts and writing and is planning to publish his first book this year.

-Bill Cole (Founder; Colrain, MA) started ‘Camp’ Camp a couple of months after he came out at age 49 in 1996.
+Bill Cole (he/him; Founder, Colrain, MA) started ‘Camp’ Camp a couple of months after he came out at age 49 in 1996.
 His goal was to create a safe place for gay and lesbian adults (he didn’t know then about bisexual, transgender, and queer people, so other letters were added later) to enjoy the out-of-doors and a variety of activities just like the summer camps he wanted to like, but was never comfortable in, when he was a kid himself.
 He wanted to give people the luxury of time and the chance to get beyond first appearances to the possibility of real friendship.
-The first year of ‘Camp’ Camp, in 1997, 88 people attended — this in the days before most people had email and Facebook’s founder was in high school — and about two-thirds of them were part of the Camp staff!
+The first year of ‘Camp’ Camp in 1997, 88 people attended — this in the days before most people had email and Facebook’s founder was in high school — and about two-thirds of them were part of the Camp staff!
 In 2006, Kerry and Susan “Clink” Clinkenbeard took over — with Betsy subsequently replacing Clink as Associate Director in 2009.
 Bill feels that founders may be overrated and says, “It takes a different skill set, but not a lesser skill set to continue to foster and grow a business.
 [Kerry, Clink, and Betsy] deserve enormous credit for all [they] have done to keep Camp thriving.
-I admire you very much.”
+I admire [them all] very much.”